Should I File a Police Report After Being Involved in a Truck Accident?

 What If I Don’t Think I’m Injured?

-Truck accidents are typically devastating and can cause catastrophic injuries that are immediately noticeable.
+Truck accidents in Philadelphia are typically devastating and can cause catastrophic injuries that are immediately noticeable.
 However, if you believe you survived unscathed, you still could be injured and not know it.
 Some severe injuries can have hidden or delayed symptoms, especially with how much adrenaline is coursing through your body after a collision.
 Delayed symptoms can be a sign of severe trauma, which is why you must see a doctor immediately after a crash to protect your health.
 It is also why you should still file a police report.
 If you do wind up being injured and fail to notify the police of the accident, your injury claim can become much more complicated.

 Insurance companies often use police reports to validate an accident, decide on who caused it and gather information about property damage and any injuries.